richardgourley/json-rest-api-call-with-closure/README.md

 - OUTER function =
 var wordpressCategory = outer("wordpress");

-- INNER function called later on but 'remembers' the inner function! = wordpressCategory(true);
+- INNER function called later on but 'remembers' the inner functiongit ! = wordpressCategory(true);

 - NOTE:  Closure is not exclusive to XMLHttpRequests!
 It can be used in many programming situations!
 Enjoy!